jimmypan-tw/spring-chatroom/README.md

 server and a client.

 ### Message model
 Message model is the message payload that will be exchanged between the client and the server.
-T

 ### Complete WebSocketChatServer
 The Chat Server which handles basic operations including userJoin, Chat and Leave